AbhishekSinha47/Stack-Cleanup/README.md

 Below are the automated scripts to perform stack cleanup and corresponding status update:

 1. instances_cleanup.rb : Script for Deleting and logging status for all the instances from stacks which had all stopped instances alone.<br/>
-                           Input : Google Sheet downloaded as a CSV file.
+                           Input : Google Sheet downloaded as a CSV file.<br/>
                            Output: 'deleted_instances_result.csv' file.

 2. stack_deployment_details.rb : Updating the stack's Last deployment date interval in days(By user and not Opsworks) for further action on online instances.<br/>